billwear/billwear.github.io/networking.md

 - **Identification** — serial number from the sending NIC, helps uniquely identify the datagram; works like a take-a-number ticket
 - **Flags** — indicates packet is a fragment of a longer message
 - **Fragmentation Offset** — used with Identification to reassemble message order
-- **Time to Live (TTL)** — number of routers a datagram can pass through before being discarded; limits the number of times a packet's destination IP can be changed
+- **Time to Live (TTL)** — number of routers a datagram can pass through before being discarded; limits the number of times a packet's destination IP can be changed.
+The field maxes out at 255.
+Most operating systems default to 64 as the initial TTL value — Linux and macOS use 64, Windows uses 128.
+You'll see these numbers when running `ping` or `traceroute`.
+The "time to live" name is historical; it was originally conceived as seconds, but in practice each router hop decrements it by 1 regardless of actual time elapsed.
 - **Protocol** — indicates the higher-level protocol (TCP, UDP, etc.)
 - **Header Checksum** — integrity check for the header only (IPv4 only)
 - **Source Address** — IP address of the sender for this hop